 If you’re interested in making a mini project, it’s a good idea to first decide what sort of model you’d like to make.
 YouTube is a fantastic resource to find out how to make anything miniature – including tiny fruit, miniature beauty products, and books.

 To see how to make a beautiful miniature house out of cardboard, check out this video.
 Or, if you’re interested in learning how to build a model railway on a budget, it’s worth taking a look at Budget Model Railways’ channel.
 Alternatively, if you want to learn how to build a miniature castle, have a watch of this video.

 While all of the materials in these videos can be purchased from places like Amazon, Hobbycraft, or DIY stores like B&Q and Homebase, it’s also worth seeing what sort of model kits are out there.
 Often, these are just as fun to put together, but you’ll have everything you need in one box and won’t have to spend as much time cutting things to size.
 Amazon has a huge range, as does Hobbycraft.

-For more miniature inspiration, the video below will show you how to make 26 miniatures in five minutes.
+For more miniature inspiration, the video below will show you 26 miniatures you can make in five minutes.

-To see how miniature painting is done, check out this YouTube video, which will show you how to paint things like cutlery and crockery for a doll’s house.
-It’s fascinating to watch, and you’ll get to learn how to create a rust effect or a wood finish.
+To see how miniature painting is done, check out this YouTube video, which will show you how to paint things like crockery for a doll’s house.
+It’s fascinating to watch, and you’ll learn how to create a rust effect and a wood finish.

-In most cases, acrylic paint is the best paint to use for miniatures as it can be brushed or sprayed on – or you might even be able to use paint markers.
-You’ll also need some detail brushes which, again, you can pick up from Amazon or Hobbycraft for a few pounds.
+In most cases, acrylic paint is best for miniatures as it can be brushed or sprayed on – or you might even be able to use paint markers.
+You’ll also need some small brushes for detail which, again, you can pick up from Amazon or Hobbycraft for a few pounds.
 The size of your brush will of course depend on the size of your miniature.

 For tips on using acrylic paints on miniatures, check out this article from The Spruce Crafts.